yeonwan/RecipeCralwer/README.md

 # RecipeCrawler

-**RecipeCrawler** is a Python-based web scraping project designed to collect recipes from the "Maangchi" recipe website.
+**RecipeCrawler** is a Python-based web scraping project designed to collect recipes from the "10000recipe" recipe website.
 It includes modules for crawling recipe data, storing the collected information, and editing or processing the data.

 ---